 The 19th (Western) Division Memorial is a stone cross located close to the church on Rue Georges Cuvillier.

 20th (Light) Division Memorial, Guillemont

 The memorial is located on the battlefield north of the Ancre river to the west of Beaumont Hamel village, where the 29th Division spent several weeks during the build-up to the 1916 Battle of the Somme.
-On 1st July the division suffered heavy casualties against the German defenders in the Beaumont Hamel sector.29th Division and its Memorial at Newfoundland Memorial Park
+On 1 July 1916 the division suffered heavy casualties against the German defenders in the Beaumont Hamel sector.29th Division Memorial

 34th Division Memorial, La Boisselle